Thanksgiving (United States): Lincoln and the Civil War

-In the middle of the American Civil War, President Abraham Lincoln, prompted by a series of editorials written by Sarah Josepha Hale, proclaimed a national Thanksgiving Day, to be celebrated on the 26th, the final Thursday of November 1863.
+In the middle of the American Civil War, President Abraham Lincoln, prompted by a series of editorials written by Sarah Josepha Hale, began the regular practice of proclaiming a national Thanksgiving.
+His first proclamation, in April 1862 after the Union victories at Fort Henry and Fort Donelson, the fall of Nashville, and another victory at Shiloh, recommended that Americans give thanks for these victories "at their next weekly assemblages."
+It was the first federal Thanksgiving declaration since Madison's in 1815.
+The next year, after victories at Gettysburg and Vicksburg, Lincoln proclaimed a national Thanksgiving Day, to be celebrated on the 26th, the final Thursday of November 1863.
 The document, written by Secretary of State William H. Seward, reads as follows:

-Since 1863, Thanksgiving has been observed annually in the United States.
-The holiday superseded Evacuation Day, a de facto national holiday that had been held on November 25 each year prior to the Civil War and commemorated the British withdrawal from the United States after the American Revolution.
+Lincoln issued another proclamation of thanksgiving in October 1864, again for the last Thursday in November, after Union victories that included the fall of Atlanta and the capture of Mobile Bay.

 Post-Civil War era

+Presidents continued to issue Thanksgiving proclamations on an annual basis, usually for the same time of year, although in 1865 Andrew Johnson picked the first Thursday in December.

 On June 28, 1870, President Ulysses S. Grant signed into law the Holidays Act that made Thanksgiving a yearly "appointed or remembered" federal holiday in Washington D.C.
 Three other holidays included in the law were New Year, Christmas, and July 4.
 The law did not extend outside of Washington D.C., while the date assigned for Thanksgiving was left to the discretion of the President.
 In January 1879, George Washington's Birthday, February 22, was added by Congress to the federal holidays list.
 On January 6, 1885, a Congressional act expanded the Holidays Act to apply to all federal departments and employees throughout the nation.
 Federal workers received pay for all the holidays, including Thanksgiving.